kingslytshepiso/robotapocalypse/ReadMe.md

 ### Endpoints
   1. GET /survivors : The endpoint to get all the available survivors from the database.

-       -RETURNS a http status code of 200 with the list of survivors
+       - RETURNS a http status code of 200 with the list of survivors

   3. POST /survivors : The endpoint to post a survivor into the database.

-       -EXPECTS a survivor object with the required values
+       - EXPECTS a survivor object with the required values

-       -RETURNS a http status code of 201 to indicate a successfull insertion and a location to the newly created item
+       - RETURNS a http status code of 201 to indicate a successfull insertion and a location to the newly created item

-       -WOULD RETURN a http status code of 409(Conflict) if a surivivor with the same ID already exists in the database
+       - WOULD RETURN a http status code of 409(Conflict) if a surivivor with the same ID already exists in the database
   4. GET /survivors/{survivor id} : The endpoint to get a specific survivor using their ID stored in the database

-     -EXPECTS a survivor id used to search through the database
+     - EXPECTS a survivor id used to search through the database

-     -RETURNS a status code of 200 with survivor object if it is found, and a status code of 404(Not found) for

-     when the survivor does not exist
+     - RETURNS a status code of 200 with survivor object if it is found, and a status code of 404(Not found) for when the survivor does not exist

-  5. PUT /survivors/{survivor id}/lati-{latitude}:long-{longitude} : The endpoint to update the last location of a
+  5. PUT /survivors/{survivor id}/lati-{latitude}:long-{longitude} : The endpoint to update the last location of a survivor.

-     a survivor.

-     -EXPECTS longitude and latitude values of which will be used to update the specified user according to the

-     survivor id supplied.
+     - EXPECTS longitude and latitude values of which will be used to update the specified user according to the survivor id supplied.

-     -RETURNS a status code of 204(No content) to indicate that the request processed successfully and no further

-     action is rquired
+     - RETURNS a status code of 204(No content) to indicate that the request processed successfully and no further action is rquired

-     -WOULD RETURN a http status code of 404 if the the specified survivor id does not exist
+     - WOULD RETURN a http status code of 404 if the the specified survivor id does not exist

   6. PUT /survivors/flag/{survivor id} : The endpoint to flag a survivor as infected

-     -EXPECTS a survivor id to specify the survivor to flag
+     - EXPECTS a survivor id to specify the survivor to flag

-     -RETURNS a http status code of 201 to indicate a successful flag process
+     - RETURNS a http status code of 201 to indicate a successful flag process

   7. GET /survivors/percentage/infected : The endpoint to get the percentage of infected survivors
   7. GET /survivors/percentage/non-infected : The endpoint to get the percentage of non-infected survivors